Himalayan cat: History

 Work to formally establish a breed with combined Persian and Siamese traits, explicitly for the cat fancy, began in the United States in the 1930s at Harvard University, under the term Siamese-Persian, and the results were published in the Journal of Heredity in 1936, but were not adopted as a recognised breed by any major fancier groups at the time.
 Brian Sterling-Webb independently developed the cross-breed over a period of ten years in the UK, and in 1955 it was recognised there as the Longhaired Colourpoint by the Governing Council of the Cat Fancy (GCCF).

 Cat breeder Jean Mill from California, US, took a series of graduate classes in genetics at the University of California, Davis.
 By 1948, she was one of three breeders independently crossing the Persian and Siamese to create the Himalayan cat.

 Separate US-based breeding efforts had begun around 1950, and a breeder known to sources simply as Mrs. Goforth received breed recognition from the Cat Fanciers' Association (CFA) near the end of 1957 for the Himalayan.
 Early breeders were mostly interested in adding Siamese colouration to long-haired cats, and therefore reinforced the stock by outbreeding to Persians only to retain the Persian trait dominance.
 However, by the 1960s, some were re-introducing Siamese stock and producing less "Persian-style" cats, In the 1980s, a concerted effort to re-establish the breed along more formally Persian lines ultimately caused the breed to be merged into Persian as a variant in some registries (e.g. in 1984 by CFA), and a decline in the "old" or Siamese-like specimens.

 Recognition

-The Himalayan is considered a colour variant of the Persian and not a separate breed by the CFA and the GCCF.
-The Himalayan is considered a separate breed by the American Cat Fanciers Association and The International Cat Association.
+The Himalayan is considered a colour variant of the Persian and not a separate breed by the CFA and the GCCF.The International Cat Association considers the Himalayan a part of the Persian Breed Group and the American Cat Fanciers Association considers the Himalayan a separate breed.